bangsluke/bangsluke.github.io/docusaurus/docs/Project Set Up to Release/3Development.md

 #### CSS-in-CSS

-- CSS Modules - CSS Modules give you a way to encapsulate your CSS into component co-located modules.
+- <Tooltip text="CSS Modules" definition="A way to scope CSS to a component so class names don't clash with other components." /> - CSS Modules give you a way to encapsulate your CSS into component co-located modules.
 This way, styles don't leak accidentally into other components:

   ```CSS
   import styles from './style.module.css';